MRdevX/mrashidi.me/README.md

 ## License

-Copyright (c) 2024 Dee M. Rashidi.
+Copyright (c) 2024 Mahdi Rashidi.
 All rights reserved.

 This source code is provided for educational and demonstration purposes only.
 You may:

 - View and study the code
 - Fork the repository for reference
 - Suggest improvements via issues or pull requests

 You may not:

 - Use this code for commercial purposes
 - Redistribute the code
 - Use the code to create similar websites